-Fairlie Place (Railway Booking Center for Foreign Tourist Quota Tickets)
+25. Fairlie Place (Railway Booking Center for Foreign Tourist Quota Tickets)

 If you’re booking onward travel via railway and your hotel or travel agency can’t book it for you (aka the trains you want are full), you’ll be directed to Fairlie Place.
-Fairlie Place is the official railway booking center and the place where you can check on and reserve foreign quota train tickets (generally, a few train seats on each train is reserved for foreign tourist travel and if your train is booked full, there’s a chance there may be a seat open if you’re a foreign traveler.
+Fairlie Place is the official railway booking center and the place where you can check on and reserve foreign quota train tickets (generally, a few train seats on each train are reserved for foreign tourist travel and if your train is booked full, there’s a chance there may be a seat open if you’re a foreign traveler.
 Doors open around 8A or 9A.
 Location: Strand Rd, Fairley Place, B B D Bagh, Kolkata.
-Is a 15 minute walk from the Muliick Ghat flower market.
+Is a 15-minute walk from the Mullick Ghat flower market.

-You can see schedules and book trains and VIP/long distance buses/flights on your own online, but trains aren’t easy.
+You can see schedules and book trains and VIP/long-distance buses/flights on your own online, but trains aren’t easy.
 You’ll need to register with the IRTC and then register at Make My Trip and link the two accounts together.
 I can’t remember what type of credit card is accepted; just that a Visa (what I don’t have) is okay.

-Communication: Getting Internet and Indian SIM Cards
+Communication: Internet and Indian SIM Cards

 Getting Around Kolkata